Lifebrain/metagam/cran-comments.md

 ## Comments

+NOTE: The first submission went to manual inspection due to possible wrong URL.
+This has been corrected now.

 This is a resubmission containing:

 * Removal of a large number of dependencies, by writing more of the code using base R.